Interview with David Pearceby

 When do you think we will achieve real life extension?

 In a modest way, it's probably feasible now.
 This isn't obvious because we're currently seeing a “rectangularisation” of the morbidity and mortality curve.
-No one's got close to Jeanne Calment's record 122 years - and she died in 1997.
+No one's got close to Jeanne Calment's record 122 years - and she died in 1997 [But see The Calment Case.
+Note added Dec.
+2018].
 In theory, practising a brutal 40% caloric restriction - together with a healthy lifestyle and optimal nutrition - should increase maximum human lifespan by perhaps 20-30% (?).
 One might consider taking a selective MAO-b inhibitor as well - and mood-brighteners to combat the grouchiness that comes from feeling chronically hungry.
 Also, drugs that mimic the effects of dietary restriction without the need for heroic self-denial are in the pipeline.
 However, this is all lame, sticking-plaster stuff.
 Serious gene therapies that radically extend lifespan are probably a couple of decades or more away.
 And adequately controlled trials in humans obviously pose a problem.

 More optimistically, visionary scientist Ray Kurzweil recently wrote a book with the title: How To Live Long Enough to Live Forever.
 I hope he's right.
 Perhaps we really can bootstrap our way to immortality as fast as he anticipates.
 Ray Kurzweil has certainly done as much as anyone to spell out the implications of exponential growth in computing power.
 But I fear we'll miss the boat by several decades at least, possibly centuries - unless we resort to cryonics.
 Even if we don't make it, anti-aging research is still worth pursuing energetically so that future (post-)humans don't suffer the ravages of senescence and death in the way we do.
 Talk of "healthy aging" etc., is a contradiction in terms.
 Recall the huge controversy a year ago after a deaf couple consulted a clinical geneticist with the intention of having a deaf child.
 One understands their reasons, but most people were appalled: it's no disrespect to anybody with hearing difficulties to say that sensory deficits are better cured than perpetuated.
 Yet almost everyone thinks it's morally acceptable to have children who'll be born with the lethal hereditary disorder called aging - not to mention a multitude of other "natural" pathologies.
 Presumably this attitude will change as the relevant germline therapies mature.